reactjs/react.dev/content/blog/2016-07-13-mixins-considered-harmful.md

   });
 }

-// Optional change: convert CommentList to a functional component
+// Optional change: convert CommentList to a function component
 // because it doesn't use lifecycle hooks or state. function CommentList(props) {
   var comments = props.comments;